wybo/agentbase/README.md

     setup()   Called during startup and by Model.reset(). step()    Called by the animator to advance the model one step.

-Simply subclass ABM.Model to build a model, supplying the three methods.
+To build a model from scratch, simply subclass ABM.Model to build a model, supplying the three methods.
+You can also edit models locally: [Download AgentBase](https://github.com/wybo/agentbase/zipball/master), [unzip it](http://en.wikipedia.org/wiki/Zip_(file_format)), then go to the models directory and edit the [template.html](http://lib.agentbase.org/models/template.html) model you find there.

 We'd be grateful if you cite/link to AgentBase when you use it for a model or publication.